profesorpaiche/paper_river/notes/2020-Stengel-Adversarial_super_resolution_of_climatological_wind_and_solar_data.md

 - Solar radiation results are similar to wind results.

-- There is an underestimation in the semivariogram, but still GAN has a food performance.
+- There is an underestimation in the semivariogram, but still GAN has a good performance.

 ## Discussion